Feature Documentary | 4k / DV / 8mm

 I wrote these words to my father a year or two ago about this film and my journey with it.
 The film is based on the book that we produced together after he found out he had Motor Neurone disease in 2014.
 The book is called 'Marking Life's Stages: The Mystery of Rites of Passage' and details the development of the multi day residential program for fathers and sons; TRACKS - a modern day initiation into manhood - a Rite of Passage.

-Now I am 45 and with my father having died under a year ago, I am again seeing the breadth of influence of his life in a new way.
+Now with my father having died in 2020, I am sitting with the awareness of the breadth of his vision in a new way.
 The evolution of the work that was seeded in the early 90’s, men's groups and community events that he included me in as a teenager.
 These events were wild and explorative and after some years the men on those events noted that there really was a need for an outreach program for boys.

-And so 'Rites of Passage' were reborn, right around the time I was trying to define what it is to be a man for myself as an early twenty year old.
-I joined into the program with my passion for photography and video and this film began.
+And so TRACKS 'Rites of Passage' were reborn, right around the time I was trying to define what it is to be a man for myself as an early twenty-year-old.
+I joined the program with my passion for photography and video, and the seeds for this film began.

-Join us on the journey as we weave a new collective dreaming that is Rites of Passage...
+Join us as we weave a new collective dreaming about Fathering, Masculinity and Rites of Passage...

 Pictured: Jay Horton (Director) Rich Humpheys (Producer) Danielle Marriott (Prod.
 Assit)